Integrations·Updated Jun 5, 2026

 - duration (minutes, seconds, or ms; normalized automatically)

-- metadata (flat key/value object)
+- metadata (flat key/value object; max 20 keys)

 Endpoint and Example